Johannine epistles: The Gospel of John and the Johannine Epistles

 The Gospel of John and the First Epistle of John do not claim to be written by the same person.
 While they resemble each other in style and language, there is not enough evidence to decide if they share author.
-The similarities can be explained by two authors belonging to the same school.
-Many scholars argue that multiple authors have had their hand in the Gospel of John, pointing amongst other things to the ending of the gospel: "This is the disciple which testifieth of these things, and wrote these things: and we know that his testimony is true."
-(Jn 21:24).
-If the Johannine literature is written by a group of people with similar worldviews, then the letters could have been written by someone within this group.
-Many scholars argue that the Gospel of John and the Johannine Epistles share tangible theological and stylistic characteristics, and if they have different authors, then all authors have come from the Johannine school.
+The view of the gospel of John as a communal product is today retreating in favor of authorship by a single author, as literary critics approach the work as a unitary text; most scholars interpret John 21 as a claim the beloved disciple was the author.
+Many scholars such as John Painter have argued that the Gospel of John and the Johannine Epistles share tangible theological and stylistic characteristics, and if they have different authors, then all authors have come from the Johannine school, but the idea of a Johannine community has been increasingly challenged, and there is no consensus among scholars today.
 As a rule, this movement, or its congregations, are usually placed in Ephesus or its surroundings in Anatolia on the western coast of modern Turkey.

 Besides the Gospel of John and the Johannine Epistles, the Book of Revelation is considered Johannine literature.
 Of these five writings it's only the Book of Revelation which connects the literature to Anatolia.
 However, many argue against counting the Book of Revelation amongst the Johannine writings, due to its different genre, style, and theology.